discipl/discipl-law-reg/doc/Expressions.md

 # Expressions

-This documentation gives a in depth explanation in how to define and use expressions within a FLINT model.
+This documentation gives a in depth explanation in how to define and use expressions within FLINT models.

 ## Usage

 Expressions can be used within the  `preConditions`  property of **acts** and the `function` property of **facts**.
-Within `preConditions` the expressions determines if action can be taken by an actor.
-If the expressions evaluates to _false_, taking this action is not allowed.
+Within `preConditions` the expressions determines if an action can be taken by an actor.
+If the expressions evaluates to `false`, taking this action is not allowed.
 Within the `function` property of a fact, the evaluation of the expression will be the eventual value of the fact.

 A expression is defined by an object with the type of the expression and one or more operands.